cazaman11/PokemonXpCalculator/README.md

 # Pokemon Xp Calculator
-This is a calculator for the core series pokemon games, in particular Sword and Shield.
+This is a calculator for the core series pokemon games, in particular Sword and Shield and Legends Arceus.

-All current 898 Pokemon are featured in this calculator for new additions to Sword and Shield, as well for possible future games that feature xp candy.
+All current 905 Pokemon are featured in this calculator for new additions to Sword and Shield, as well for possible future games that feature xp candy, like Legends Arceus.

 ## How to Use
-Head to the [GitPage](https://cazaman11.github.io/PokemonXpCalculator/) OR download the [apk for android](https://github.com/cazaman11/PokemonXpCalculator/releases/download/1.3/PokemonXpCalc.apk)
+Head to the [GitPage](https://cazaman11.github.io/PokemonXpCalculator/) OR download the [apk for android](https://github.com/cazaman11/PokemonXpCalculator/releases/download/1.4/PokemonXpCalc.apk)

 Select a Pokemon from either name search or dex number and set it's current level and then the target level